Switchboard Blog

 Population

-Do you support refugees and newcomers with affordable housing services?
+Do you support refugees and other newcomers with affordable housing services?
 This blog post is for you!
 Switchboard has partnered with Refugee Housing Solutions to share training and promising practices related to housing solutions for newcomers.
-Today, we’re spotlighting the innovative housing work of World Learning Inc., a global nonprofit and accredited academic institution with a…
+Today, we’re sharing information about the diversity of public housing programs, how newcomers can reach out to the U.S.…